TomasBorquez/TomasBorquez/README.md

    <h2 align="left">👨🏻‍💻 About Me:</h2>

-<p>💼 Full-stack developer at Affable.ai, a startup specializing in Influencer Marketing Platforms</p>
+<p>💼 Full-stack developer at Bazaarvoice, a startup specializing in Influencer Marketing Platforms</p>
 <p>I specialize in front-end development with Angular 🅰 and NestJS🦁 on the backend.
 Experience in creating user-friendly and visually appealing web applications 🌟</p>

 <h2 align="left">💌 Contact me:</h2>